JoviMetzger/42Project-Inception/README.md

 **#️⃣6.
 Volumes** <br>
 Volumes ensure that critical data *(like the MariaDB database and WordPress content)* persists across container restarts.
 - MariaDB Volume *(mariadb:/var/lib/mysql)*: <br>
-  •Reason: MariaDB stores the actual database files in /var/lib/mysql within the container. <br>
+  - Reason: MariaDB stores the actual database files in /var/lib/mysql within the container. <br>
     &emsp;&emsp;&emsp;By binding this to a host directory, you ensure that your databases are persistent across container restarts. <br>
     &emsp;&emsp;&emsp;Without this, any database data would be lost when the container stops.<br>
 - WordPress Volume *(wordpress:/var/www/html)*: <br>
-  •Reason: WordPress stores files such as themes, plugins, and uploads in /var/www/html.<br>
-    &emsp;&emsp;&emsp;By binding this directory to the host, <br>
+  - Reason: WordPress stores files such as themes, plugins, and uploads in /var/www/html.<br> &emsp;&emsp;&emsp;By binding this directory to the host, <br>
     &emsp;&emsp;&emsp;your WordPress website's content persists even when the container is restarted or removed.<br>
 - Nginx Volume *(nginx:/var/www/html)*: (NOT NECESSARY) <br>
-  •Optional Use Case: If you need to store static files, custom configurations, or logs, you can bind mount a directory for Nginx. <br>
+  - Optional Use Case: If you need to store static files, custom configurations, or logs, you can bind mount a directory for Nginx. <br>
     &emsp;&emsp;&emsp;Since you're using WordPress and Nginx is just serving it, <br>
     &emsp;&emsp;&emsp;this may not be necessary unless you're doing something like custom Nginx configurations.<br><br>